BlueSoheil99/TrafficDataCollector/README.md

   - activate the environment `conda activate traffic_counter`
   - run `python main.py`

-- Alternatively, you can make a new environment and manually install PyQt6, OpenCV, and Numpy.
+- Alternatively, you can make a new environment with python version 3.11 and then manually install PyQt6, OpenCV, and Numpy.

 Before you count volume:
 - get familiar with the intersection properties including